PeterGabaldon/DriveUtility/README.md

 # Windows Context Menu
 ## Adding it
-The provided python scripts, `addContext.py` and `removeContext.py` add new optoins to the Context Menu, making DriveUtil more flexible to use.
+The provided python scripts, `addContext.py` and `removeContext.py` add new options to the Context Menu, making DriveUtil more flexible to use.
 These two scripts must be run with admin rights.
 You can use:
 ```
 python -m DriveUtil.addContext
 ```